 Rinse a chilled old-fashioned glass with the absinthe, add crushed ice, and set it aside.
 Stir the remaining ingredients over ice and set it aside.
 Discard the ice and any excess absinthe from the prepared glass, and strain the drink into the glass.
 Add the lemon peel for garnish.

 The original is a great cocktail, but you should give my Grand Marnier Sazerac a try.
 A twist on the classic Sazerac cocktail.
+I regularly get emails and questions about which are the best Grand Marnier cocktails, or whats a good Grand Marnier recipe, and this recipe is one of the best.
 This cocktails combination of Grand Marnier, Rye Whiskey, and Absinthe is complex and amazing.
 I believe this recipe will become one of your favorites.

 Here is my Grand Sazerac recipe